 This retailer has committed to being a fur free retailer, as recognised by the International Fur Free Retailer Program.

-The California Transparency in Supply Chains Act of 2010 (SB 657) requires companies operating in California to disclose their efforts to eradicate slavery and human trafficking from their direct supply chains.
+California, the UK and Australia have all enacted legislation requiring companies operating within their borders to disclose their efforts to eradicate modern slavery from their operations and supply chains.
 Follow the link to see this company's disclosure statement.

-|Company Structure||Family-owned private company|
+|Type||Family-owned private company|